jenkinsci/bitbucket-push-and-pull-request-plugin/README.md

 # Pipeline script
-Example of pipeline code for building on pull-request create event.
-It merge from source to target in the PR.
+Example of pipeline code for building on pull-request and push  events.

 ```
 properties([